Millennials’ Financial Habits: A Breakdown Of Characteristics, Priorities And Purchase Decisions

 - They prefer retailers who will text them or participate in online chats.
 Invesp found that 61% of millennials said that they find it easier to chat online with retailers or communicate with them through text or messaging apps instead of visiting a physical location to talk with in-store employees.

 - They like shopping with retailers who offer online coupons.
 Invesp found that 12% of millennials always use coupons when shopping online.
 An additional 21% said they use coupons very often, while 19% said they use them often.
-32% of millennials said they sometimes use coupons while shopping online, while only 16% said they never use them.
+Only 16% said they never use them.

 Online Shopping Habits